eiji03aero/mash/README.md

 # refactor
 - web
+- mash-term
+  - scroll and display kind of broken if command output is long enough to break into multiple lines

 - frontend service
   - refactor around authentication with middleware
-- take a look at di libs like wire
+    - WIP
+    - authenticate token, and fetch user data and set it on context
+    - create authenticated directive on graphql schema

+  - add test
+    - look up examples on gql-gen

+- backend
-- probably should update mskit to simplify event related registration
+  - refactor mskit
-  - when evenrrepository utilize event structs
+    - general description
+      - there are tons of tedious work when using mskit. they should be simplified
-  - when publishing event
+    - pains
+      - consuming events to replicate data
+        - with current feature, consumers will have to keep track of every single events in order to have complete data
+        - more concrete examples are required to plan how it can be extracted

 - rabbitmq
-  - queuing might not be really working
+  - queuing might be not really working
     - service launched after queueing message does not receive them when ready
+    - have to read more about it on documents

 - create template stuff for client package
   - when adding next package